 The Xylose glyconutrient saccharide is very important in the process of intercellular communication and works as an enzyme in the immune and endocrine systems.
 It may also be involved in molecule absorption and is involved in every cellular function in the body.

 These glyconutrient saccharides below are actually bonded with an acid and are not in a sense "sweet"

-The N-Acetylneuraminic acid or sialic acid glyconutrient saccharide plays a major role in mucous secretions which allows for the correct lubricants in the body, and regulates where they need to be.
-It does this by making sure the mucous is the right consistency for the defense of the body.
-Take for instance in the lungs; without the correct mucosal consistency in the bronchial tubes, the lungs can dry up, allowing bacteria and fungi to easily infect the lung.
-If the levels of this saccharide drops, the incidence of high blood sugar, tumors, circulatory and joint problems may increase.
-This saccharide is an inflammation regulator and may control and prevent inflammatory disease.
+The N-Acetylneuraminic acid or sialic acid glyconutrient plays a major role in mucous secretions, which allows for the correct levels of lubricants in the body, and regulates where there location.
+It does this job by making sure the mucous is the right consistency for the defense of the body.
+Take for instance the lungs; without the correct mucosal consistency in the bronchial tubes, the lungs can dry up, allowing bacteria and fungi to easily infect the lung.
+If the levels of this saccharide drop, the incidence of high blood sugar, tumors, circulatory, and joint problems may increase.
+NAcneuraminic acid is an inflammation regulator and may control and prevent inflammatory diseases.
 It is also a biomarker that helps to control certain negative effects of our immune system.

 I think you can now see just how important these glyconutrient saccharides are for the health of the human body.
 They could be more important than vitamins and minerals, without them, vitamins and minerals cannot be absorbed by the cells.

-Copyright © 2003 - 2017.
-All Rights Reserved under USC Title 17.
+Copyright © 2003 - 2023.
+All Rights Reserved under USC Title 17.Do not copy